daltonshaver/terrorism-analysis/README.md

 ##### OEF-P Notes:
 On September 1, 2017 Secretary of Defense James Mattis designated Operation Pacific Eagle - Philippines as a contingency operation, serving as a continuation of Operation Freedom Eagle. *Page 98 of DOD Operation Pacific Eagle Report (PDF).*
 The operation mainly consisted of training the Armed Forces of the Philippines in counter-terrorism operations as well as supporting humanitarian aid.
+- Only 15 out of 6101 terrorist attacks in the Philippines were suicide attacks.

 Generalized groups consist of the following:
 - New People's Army (NPA): Armed wing of the Communist Party of the Philippines.